 Surrogacy is a viable option for parents who want to have children but who are unable to do so.
 Family law solicitors are seeing a rise in the number of intended parents and surrogates seeking legal advice.
-UK family law is not always clear on where both parties stand if there are disagreements during the pregnancy or after the baby is born, especially if the surrogate lives abroad.
+English family law is not always clear on where both parties stand if there are disagreements during the pregnancy or after the baby is born, especially if the surrogate lives abroad.

 Surrogacy is when a woman falls pregnant and carries a baby and gives birth for a couple who are unable to do so themselves.
 She may donate her own egg and be inseminated with sperm (known as partial surrogacy), or she may have an embryo created from the egg and sperm of the intended parents or other donors inserted via IVF.